browserstack/java-appium-app-browserstack/README.md

 ### Install the dependencies

-1. Run the following command in the project's base folder
+To install the dependencies, run the following command in the project's base folder

 ```cmd
 mvn clean install